 After undergrad, during my first year of working in the real world, in 2007, I trained for and ran my first marathon–the LaSalle Bank Chicago Marathon–yes, that was the ‘hot’ year–and have been hooked on marathons since.
 I absolutely credit starting my marathoning endeavors as a fundraiser for the Leukemia and Lymphoma Society, through Team in Training, for energizing me to continue to keep doing this stuff year after year.
 You can find more information about TNT on its named page here on my blog. 🙂

 As of 2017, I’ve run about 30 half-marathons (I think) and 28 fulls, and 1 trail 50k ultra, and I look forward to many more years of racing and running and pacing.
 I’ve qualified for the Boston Marathon 16 times (in order: 08: Austin, Madison; 09: Rockford; 10: Boston; 12: Champaign-Urbana [first marathon postpartum]; 13: Houston, Eugene, Chicago, NYC; 14: Oakland, Newport, San Francisco, and Santa Rosa [as a 3:35 pacer for SRM]; 16: Modesto [first marathon postpartum, round 2], Pony Express, Two Cities) and have raced Boston twice (’09, ’10).
-I’ve qualified for NYC twice, based on my 1:35, 1:33, and 1:31 half marathon times, too.
+I’ve qualified for NYC three times, based on my 1:35, 1:33, and 1:31 half marathon times, too.
 It has been an amazing, gratifying, and incredible experience.

 Who I Am